 The SOE - Numbered event matches an event which is only generated if a condition occurs (and not if a condition disappears).
 The identification of an event is defined with the help of the Offset setting in the variable addressing (e.g. offset 5 for event 05).
-If an event occurs in the PLC, the associated BOOL variable is set to 1 and immediately back to 0 by the driver, The coming values by evaluated by applying ALM/CEL/Historian or a function for limit violation.
+If there is an event in the PLC, the associated BOOL variable will be set to 1 and then immediately set to 0 by the driver.
+The coming value can be evaluated by creating an alarm/CEL/archive or a function for a limit value breach.